fkie-cad/filesharer/README.md

 **Options:**
  - ip:string : Dotted ip address of the server.
  - port:uint16 : The listening port number of the server.
- - -c : Check hashes of files, after being transfered.
-Default if transfered encrypted.
+ - -c : Check hashes of files, after being transferred.
+Default if transferred encrypted.
- - -r : Copy directories recursivly.
+ - -r : Copy directories recursively.
  - -f : Flatten copied directories, i.e. copy all files to base dir.
 Only meaningful if /r is set.
  - -i : IP version 4 (default) or 6.
  - -k : Path to a public RSA key (Windows: .der, Linux: .pem) file used to encrypt the data.
- - path:string[] : One or more pathes of files or directories to be sent.
+ - path:string[] : One or more paths of files or directories to be sent.

 **Example:**
 Two files, no hash check